 CBD is currently used by many patients (human and animal) who seek an alternative form of therapy without unwanted side effects.
 Compelling research “indicate[s] that CBD causes a selective anxiolytic effect” 1 and “CBD [was] associated with significantly decreased subjective anxiety.”
 2 Furthermore, studies indicate chronic use of CBD has not been shown to elicit negative side effects and does not induce tolerance.
 3

+Moreover, you can also treat nausea with CBD oil.
 Continue to explore and learn more about cannabinoid therapy right here, as we update you on the latest research and findings.